 5 Tips to Help You Manage Your Virtual Job Hunt

-As the COVID-19 pandemic continues to impact the global and local economy, we’re seeing further layoffs and pay cuts.
-This comes as new graduates are also entering the job market.
+As the COVID-19 pandemic continues to impact the global and local economy, it may be expected that there will be further retrenchment, layoffs and pay cuts.
+Same applies to new graduates who are also facing stronger competitions as they enter the job market.

-The Singapore government has come up with various initiatives to boost employment, ranging from the Jobs Support Scheme to SGUnited internship and apprenticeship jobs.
+The Singapore government has come up with various initiatives to boost employment, ranging from the Jobs Support Scheme to SGUnited internship and apprenticeship jobs, as well as upskilling opportunities under SkillsFuture.
 Prudential are participating in this: to apply, click here.

 However, for many, job hunting remains a solitary experience, with unanswered applications and interview after interview with no offers.
 This can add emotional and financial stress on your life.
 Here are some recommendations from experts on how to start or restart your career during this period.